 About Us

-NEST researchers from New Hampshire, Maine, and Rhode Island come together to form new collaborations on the Future of Dams Project. |
+Researchers from New Hampshire, Maine, and Vermont come together to learn more about wireless forest ecosystem monitoring on the INSPIRES Project.

 Balancing economic and community development with environmental protection